Troubleshooting: Pod stuck in creating state when Longhorn volumes filesystem is corrupted

 2. Find the block device corresponding to the Longhorn volume under /dev/longhorn/<volume-name>.

-3. Use a filesystem check tool to repair the filesystem, for example,
+3. Use a filesystem check tool to repair the filesystem.
+For example:

 • Fix an ext4 filesystem using fsck.